 Then someone recommended that he record his book, so he recorded it.
 Then another colleague suggested he narrate audio books, so he started doing voice over work.

 Becoming an author and voice over artist organically led to even more entrepreneurial opportunities and streams of income, such as speaking engagements for business conferences and corporate events for big names like Samsung.

 Surprisingly, he loved speaking, which has led to teaching and mentorship for other musicians as well.

 Today, Gregory gets to do what he loves, help others be successful and earn a healthy living all while raising a family in Fox Valley.
 He’s proof that art can still pay the bills and satisfy your soul at the same time.

 Book Gregory for Your Conference or Event

-The Fox Valley Business Review is a volunteer-run online publication with a mission to support the “buy local” movement in the Fox River Valley by shining a spotlight on local, independently owned companies in the area.
+The Fox Valley Business Review is a volunteer-run online community publication with a mission to support the “buy local” movement in the Fox River Valley of Illinois by shining a spotlight on local, independently owned companies in the area.